Nitric oxide: Electronic configuration

 The first two orbitals are actually pure atomic 1s_{O} and 1s_{N} from oxygen and nitrogen respectively and therefore are usually not noted in the united-atom notation.
 Orbitals noted with an asterisk are antibonding.
 The ordering of 5σ and 1π according to their binding energies is subject to discussion.
-Removal of a 1π electron leads to 6 states whose energies span over a range starting at a lower level than a 5σ electron an extending to a higher level.
+Removal of a 1π electron leads to 6 states whose energies span over a range starting at a lower level than a 5σ electron and extending to a higher level.
 This is due to the different orbital momentum couplings between a 1π and a 2π electron.

 The lone electron in the 2π orbital makes NO a doublet (X^{2}Π) in its ground state, whose degeneracy is split in the fine structure from spin–orbit coupling with a total momentum J = 3/2 or J = 1/2.

 Dipole

 The dipole of NO has been measured experimentally to 0.15740 D and is oriented from O to N (^{−}NO^{+}) due to the transfer of negative electronic charge from oxygen to nitrogen.